 Paul Harding is the author of the novel Tinkers, which won the 2010 Pulitzer Prize for fiction.
 He is the recipient of a Guggenheim Fellowship and the PEN/Robert Bingham Fellowship for Writers.
 He has taught writing at Harvard, The Iowa Writers’ Workshop, and Grinnell College.
 His second novel, Enon, is forthcoming.

-Dana Spiotta is the author of Stone Arabia, a National Book Critics Award Finalist, Eat the Document, a finalist for the National Book Award, and Lightning Field, a New York Times Notable Book.
-She lives in Syracuse, New York, with her husband and daughter.
+Dana Spiotta is the author of four novels: Innocents and Others; Stone Arabia, a National Book Critics Circle Award Finalist in fiction; Eat the Document, a finalist for the National Book Award and a recipient of the Rosenthal Foundation Award; and Lightning Field.
+Spiotta was a Guggenheim Fellow and a New York Foundation for the Arts Fellow.
+She currently teaches in the Syracuse University MFA program.

 D. A. Powell most recent volume, Useless Landscape, or A Guide for Boys, was published by Graywolf in 2012.
 Chronic (Graywolf, 2009) was a finalist for the National Book Critics Circle Award.
 A former Briggs-Copeland Lecturer in Poetry at Harvard University, Powell’s honors include a 2011 Guggenheim Fellowship and awards from the California Commonwealth Club, the Poetry Society of America and the Academy of American Poets.
 He teaches at University of San Francisco.